CsakEgyBago/RawrCraftMods/README.md

 **Create** — A mechanical engineering mod built around rotating contraptions, conveyor belts, and automation.
 Deep and satisfying to learn.

+**Steam 'n' Rails** — Expands Create's transport system with trains, train stations, and full rail infrastructure.

+**Create: Enchantment Industry** — Adds machinery for automating enchanting, experience production, and disenchanting.

+**Create: New Age** — Brings electricity generation and electric motors to the Create ecosystem.

+**Create Addition** — Adds electrical components and generators that run on Create's rotational energy.

+**Create: Connected** — Adds more connected block types and mechanical parts that integrate with Create contraptions.

+**Copycats+** — Lets you copy the texture of any block onto Create's structural blocks for seamless aesthetic builds.

+**Create: Deco** — Decorative blocks and furniture designed to complement Create-themed industrial builds.

 **Tinkers' Construct** — A complete overhaul of tool and weapon crafting.
 Build custom tools from materials you choose, each with unique properties.

+**Tinkers with Enchants** — Allows Tinkers' Construct tools and weapons to receive vanilla enchantments.

 **Mantle** — Required library for Tinkers' Construct.